etragardh/hackwp/README.md

  -> user id<br />
 + Check gravatar against public rainbow tables<br />
  -> Make the api/url optionable<br />

+## Issues
++ Update WP Core version regex. (ie v 5.9.10 will show as 5.9.1)
++ Remove message "--Vulnerable to:" for plugins and themes vuln (either just display it once or not at all)
++ False positives on plugins/theme version when WP Core version is used as ?v=6.5.5 on plugin files.

 ## Documentation
 [Documentation](https://github.com/etragardh/hackwp/tree/main/docs/)